Clive Robbins

-was a British music therapist, Special Needs educator, anthroposophist and co-founder of Nordoff-Robbins music therapy.
+was a British music therapist, Special Needs educator, anthroposophist and co-founder of Nordoff–Robbins music therapy.

 Early years

 Born on 23 July 1927 in Handsworth, Birmingham as the son of a baker, Clive Robbins did not discover until he was 17 that the woman he had always been told was his older sister, was actually his mother, due to prejudices surrounding the issue of illegitimacy at the time.
 He started life somewhat disoriented and in search of meaning and purpose.
 During the World War II, he was sent away to foster parents.
-Here he developed his lifelong passion for music, was able to hear classical music and take piano lessons.
+Here he was able to hear classical music and take piano lessons.

 While in the RAF at 18, Clive was injured by a bullet that nearly killed him, leaving his left hand and arm partially paralysed and dashing his hopes of becoming a pianist.
 Instead, he attempted photography and painting but found no vocation until becoming a teacher in 1954 at Sunfield Children's Home, a Rudolf Steiner 'curative educational community' for mentally disabled children in the Clent Grove, Stourbridge.
 He described it as "the first profoundly fulfilling experience of my life".
 He and his wife Mildred lived with their two children, Tobias and Jennifer, on the grounds of the school in a small trailer.